nils-n/meetings-reminder-system/README.md

 ### Explanation of the Data Model

 The schedule should be available even after the application is closed.
-This app uses the Google Sheets API to store:
+This app uses the Google Sheets API to permanently store:
 - Currently scheduled meetings
 - A pool of participants that can potentially be added to a meeting
 - A participation matrix that represents the attendence of participants in the scheduled meetings